-My initial plan was to chat discontinuation and withdrawal today.
+My initial plan was to end the series here with a discussion of discontinuation and withdrawal.
 But I decided it made more sense to drop in a piece on dependence first.
-Good idea?

 Let’s get after it…